CapaFenLisesi/Intro-to-computer-science/README.md

   - Navigation - find the shortest path from A to B, say using [Google Maps](https://www.google.co.uk/maps/dir/Edinburgh/Glasgow/@55.938524,-3.9995526,10z/data=!3m1!4b1!4m13!4m12!1m5!1m1!1s0x4887b800a5982623:0x64f2147b7ce71727!2m2!1d-3.188267!2d55.953252!1m5!1m1!1s0x488815562056ceeb:0x71e683b805ef511e!2m2!1d-4.251806!2d55.864237) to get the best route from Edinburgh to Glasgow.
 Visualise the search with [Dijkstra algorithm](https://qiao.github.io/PathFinding.js/visual/)  .
 Also check [route finding](https://www.khanacademy.org/computing/computer-science/algorithms/intro-to-algorithms/a/route-finding).

   - Online banking relies on public key cryptography - how to be sure that nobody can see your communication with the bank.
     How would you send a password over insecure network?
-Padlock and box exchange.
+    Padlock and box exchange analogy.
     Also, watch [RSA encryption: Step 1](https://www.khanacademy.org/computing/computer-science/cryptography/modern-crypt/v/intro-to-rsa-encryption) on Khan Academy

   - Google as a search engine
   Before Google, search engines were not really reliable (they couldn't even find themselves!)